ofpinewood/http-exceptions/docs/Opw.HttpExceptions.AspNetCore.md

 }
 ```

-## Configuring Options
+## Configuring options
-You can extend or override the default behaviour through the configuration options, `HttpExceptionsOptions`.
+You can extend or override the default behavior through the configuration options, `HttpExceptionsOptions`.

 ### Include exception details
-Include exception details, default behavior is only to include exception details in a development environment.
+Whether or not to include the full exception details in the response.
+The default behavior is only to include exception details in a development environment.

 ``` csharp
 services.AddHttpExceptions(options =>